Gérard Jouannest

 Gérard Jouannest (2 May 1933 – 16 May 2018) was a French pianist and composer.
+He was best known for his collaborations with Jacques Brel, both as a performer and composer, and later with Juliette Gréco, whom he married in 1988.

 Early life

 Jouannest was born on 2 May 1933 in Vanves near Paris.
 His father was a piano manufacturer.

 Jouannest graduated from the Conservatoire de Paris in 1954.
 During the Algerian War, he served in the French Army, although he was based in Meknes, Morocco.